BlackNinjaKR/BlackNinjaKR/README.md

 # 👋 Hello, I'm Anik!

 Welcome to my GitHub!
-I'm currently a **first-year BTech-MTech student** with a passion for **cybersecurity, embedded systems, game development, web development, application development**, and **creative content writing**.
+I'm currently a **first-year BTech-MTech CSE student at NFSU, Guwahati** and **a first-year BS degree student in Data Science at IIT, Madras** with a passion for **cybersecurity, embedded systems, game development, web development, application development**, and **creative content writing**.
 Here, you’ll find my projects, code snippets, and experiments as I dive into the world of **technology and programming**.

 ---